Supply Chain Trends Every Packaging Leader Must Watch

 According to the PROLOGIS 2026 Supply Chain Outlook Report, 7 in 10 executives state they are well along with applying AI to supply chains.

-“The supply-chain industry has crossed the AI adoption threshold, positioning it at the forefront of AI commercialization,” the report’s authors state.
+“The supply chain industry has crossed the AI adoption threshold, positioning it at the forefront of AI commercialization,” the report’s authors state.
 “Organizations still in early-stage AI implementation risk competitive obsolescence as AI-driven decision-making becomes the operational standard.”

 Modern supply chain innovations require new skills that many teams are still developing.